Heng Siew Chiang: Lawsuits and disputes

-The company had been involved in a number of legal disputes.
+The company has been involved in several legal disputes.

-Most notably, it came to public attention when it sued the Malaysian Government in the High Court after officers from the Control of Paddy and Rice Section (Bahagian Kawalselia Padi dan Beras) seized an HSC rice transshipment cargo in 2006 on grounds of bringing it into Malaysia without import licence.
+One of the most notable cases occurred when it sued the Malaysian Government in the High Court after officers from the Paddy and Rice Regulatory Division (Bahagian Kawalselia Padi dan Beras) seized an HSC rice transshipment cargo in 2006, alleging that the shipment entered Malaysia without import licence.
 The Malaysian Government won the case on 20 October 2009 and the presiding judge ruled that the company imported rice from Vietnam without licence and was in violation of the Control of Padi and Rice Act 1994.

-However, the High Court ruling was eventually overturned by the Court of Appeal and was set aside with damages on 6 August 2012.
-Dato' Mohd Hishamudin Mohd Yunus, Dato' Alizatul Khair binti Osman Khairuddin and Datuk Lim Yee Lan unanimously allowed the company's appeal and decided that the seizure of the HSC rice cargo by the Malaysian Government was unlawful as it was not meant for importation into Malaysia from Vietnam, but transshipment at Malaysia from Vietnam to the Philippines and Indonesia.
+However, the High Court ruling was subsequently overturned by the Court of Appeal on 6 August 2012.
+The court unanimously held that the seizure was unlawful, as the cargo was intended for transshipment to the Philippines and Indonesia rather than importation into Malaysia.
+The decision was set aside, and damages were awarded to the company.